timescale/docs.timescale.com-content/getting-started/forge-multi-node.md

 In this how-to, we’ll show you how to create a multi-node cluster in your Timescale Forge account using TimescaleDB 2.0-RC3.

-This document details a “DIY” multi-node experience on Forge until the console UI provides thetools to do it.
-In the future we will offer a point-and-click multi-node experience within the Timescale Forge console UI, but we wanted to provide a way for users to setup and test this feature before that interface is available.
+This document details a "do-it-yourself" (DIY) multi-node experience on Forge.
+In the future, we will offer a seamless point-and-click multi-node experience within the Timescale Forge console UI, but we wanted to provide a way for users to setup and test this feature before that interface is available.